Nat Hab travelers cruise East Greenland's fjords in a zodiac

 Much has changed on Planet Earth since Natural Habitat Adventures was launched in 1985.
 Our first foray into conservation travel was an expedition to Quebec’s Magdalen Islands to see baby harp seals.
 By taking passionate nature lovers to the ice floes for close encounters with fuzzy infant “whitecoats,” we showed the local community the economic value in protecting wildlife instead of clubbing the newborn seals for their coveted pelts.
 But a few years ago, we had to stop offering this trip when the sea ice freeze became too unpredictable.

 We don’t want a similar fate to befall other destinations.
-Be part of our important learning endeavor as we search for productive ways to respond to our planet’s climate crisis.
+Be part of our important learning endeavor as we search for productive ways to respond to our planet’s climate issues.

 Join us on one of these five special travel opportunities—call an Adventure Specialist at 800-543-8917 to reserve your space.